-The Company currently holds two active mineral properties at varying stages of exploration and advancement.
+The Company currently holds three active mineral properties at varying stages of exploration and advancement.
 The Company's flagship West Desert Zinc Property (100% interest) ("West Desert"), formerly known as the Crypto Zinc Property ("Property"), is located in western Utah and the early stage Indy Zinc Property (100% option) ("Indy") is located in south-central British Columbia.
 Both properties are well located for potential development with proximal access to power, roads and rail infrastructure.
+The Company recently staked 126 claims on the PX property (100% interest) ("PX"), located across the valley from West Desert.
 In addition to exploring its existing properties, the Company is engaged in a continuing review of other properties and projects for possible acquisition.

-In 2014 the Company announced the results of a positive Preliminary Economic Assessment ("PEA") on the Company's West Desert ("WD") deposit located approximately 160 km south west of Salt Lake City, Utah.
-The PEA, based on conventional bulk underground mining and processing, estimated an after tax NPV (8%) of US \$258,000,000 and IRR of 23% over a 15 year mine life assuming base case long term metal prices (US; zinc = \$1 /lb, copper = \$3 /lb, iron = \$105 /t, indium = \$600 /kg, silver = \$21 /oz, gold = \$1,300 /oz).
+In 2014, the Company announced the results of a positive Preliminary Economic Assessment ("PEA") on the Company's West Desert ("WD") deposit located approximately 160 km south west of Salt Lake City, Utah.
+The PEA, based on conventional bulk underground mining and processing, estimated an after tax NPV (8%) of US\$258,000,000 and IRR of 23% over a 15-year mine life assuming base case long term metal prices (US\$; zinc = \$1 /lb, copper = \$3 /lb, iron = \$105 /t, indium = \$600 /kg, silver = \$21 /oz, gold = \$1,300 /oz).
 The 2014 PEA outlined an indicated resource of 13.0 million tonnes grading 2.16% zinc, 0.23% copper, 33 g/t indium and 48% magnetite, plus an inferred resource of 46.0 million tonnes grading 1.76% zinc, 0.22% copper, 24 g/t indium and 48% magnetite.
 The WD deposit remains open for expansion in several directions and the 2014 PEA highlighted continued exploration as an integral part of further work leading to a Prefeasibility Study at West Desert.